logo

 The code your agents write today is the system your team will diagnose at 2 a.m.
 Measure it now.

-Topos v1.0.0 is live and open for exploration.
-Star it on GitHub or follow @krv_labs for updates.
+Topos v0.3.0 is live and open for exploration.
+Follow @krv_labs for updates.

 Open source framework for defining and optimizing code generation priorities using finite lattices.